-- Engineering controls: Signs and other physical access management measures are currently focused on supporting the RA in BLM Area B, which was initiated in May 2017.
-These measures will be taken down once the fieldwork is completed.
-At that time, the use of engineering controls to support longer-term use of the property will be evaluated in coordination with BLM. - Website www.fortordcleanup.com: The "Munitions" page was updated in May 2017 to provide a background on the historical military training uses of the areas, response actions conducted, and the potential for MEC to be present.
+- Physical Measures: Signs and other physical access management measures are currently focused on supporting the RA in BLM Area B, which was initiated in May 2017.
+The measures will be taken down in accordance with the Site-Specific Work Plan (KEMRON, 2017b).
+At that time, the use of physical access management measures to support longer-term use of the property will be evaluated in coordination with BLM with input from EPA and DTSC. - Website www.fortordcleanup.com: The "Munitions" page was updated in May 2017 to provide a background on the historical military training uses of the areas, response actions conducted, and the potential for MEC to be present.
 The "Munitions Safety" page provides the Army's 3Rs of explosives safety; the availability of munitions recognition and safety training; and procedures for reporting incidental munitions encounters.
-Munitions Incident Form is available on this web page (a copy is provided in Appendix A). - Community information events: Public education content has been provided at events such as the Community Involvement Workshop on July 15, 2017, and will be provided at future outreach events.
+Fort Ord Munitions Incident Form is available on this web page (a copy is provided in Appendix A). - Community information events: Public education content has been provided at events such as the Community Involvement Workshop on July 15, 2017, and will be provided at future outreach events.